 phone: 914-606-6735 • fax: 914-606-6540 • email: email@example.com

-Westchester Community College has more than 60 different degree and certificate programs.
-Prospective students are welcome to meet with an admissions counselor in the Admissions Office to learn more about the college, our programs and services.
-Please call 914-606-6735 or email email@example.com to schedule an appointment.
+Westchester Community College has more than 65 different degree and certificate programs.
+Prospective students are welcome to attend an Information Session hosted by an admissions counselor to learn more about the college, our programs and services.
+For dates, times, locations, and to RSVP:

 Apply for Admission

 All students are encouraged to apply online.
-Click here to apply online or download the admissions paper application.
-Students applying online must pay the $35 non-refundable application fee with a credit card.
-Students using the paper application must submit the application with the $35 non-refundable application fee (check or money order) to the Office of Admissions located in the Administration Building Room 210.
+Students applying online must pay the $50 non-refundable application fee with a credit card.
+Students using the paper application must submit the application with the $50 non-refundable application fee (check or money order) to the Office of Admissions located in the Administration Building Room 210.
+To apply online or download the admissions paper application:

 Please note, email and letter notifications with next steps are sent to students approximately one week after applications are processed.